 The opposite parts of a Standing Wave, however, are completely overlapped and this overlap is the cause of new phenomena.
 In the exchange of a quantum particle, one wave goes from the emitter to the absorber, and this is how we think of a transaction from source to destination.
 The surprising part, however, is also that there is a wave going from the destination to the source.
 In Sāńkhya, both parts are called karma due to which two entities exchange information, and the exchange cannot occur simply because a source emits a particle; the destination must also be prepared to receive it.
 The ability to emit and absorb is due to karma.
 Since the emission is triggered by the source, there is also a choice involved at the source.
 Similarly, there may be a choice involved at the destination which is called guna.

 The guna is the unmanifest desires—which were created in the past—and manifest in the present as thought or action.
 Karma is the consequences of previous actions—which lie in the future as destiny—and manifest the present circumstances.
 Both guna and karma are unmanifest in that they are in the past or in the future.
-But this “past” and “future” is not physical but semantic.
+But this “past” and “future” are not physical but semantic.
 That is, the past exists in the present as memory, and the future exists in the present as destiny.
 The past and future are in the present, but unknowable.

 Each quantum is therefore comprised of two opposite parts: guna and karma, which appear as opposite waves inside the quantum.
 Similarly, each quantum also has an antiparticle and there are opposite parts (guna and karma) inside the antiparticle too.
 The opposite particles and the opposite sides follow the same principles but they are different.
 The process for the creation of a single quantum involves the production of a particle and antiparticle—i.e. the opposite particles.
 However, the creation of a material transaction involves the combination of opposite sides.
 The opposite particles are due to different modes in guna.
 The opposite sides are due to the different roles in a transaction.
 The result of guna and karma is that transactions can cause the emission or absorption of a particle or an antiparticle.